-512GW Townhouse: a new sustainable urban residence in Soho thanks to Climate Skin
+512GW Townhouse: Climate Skin for an urban residence in Soho

-Archi-Tectonics converted a long, narrow industrial structure in Soho into a spacious, flexible 8-story family home.
-The size of the space was doubled by adding a 4-story structure to the original townhouse, and unifying the two volumes with a 3d envelope: the Climate Skin
+Archi-Tectonics converted a long and narrow industrial structure in Soho into a spacious and flexible 8-story family home.
+The size of the space was doubled by adding a 4-story structure to the original townhouse, and unifying the two volumes with a 3D envelope: the Climate Skin

 - #America>